Kolten Wong Player Props: Mariners vs. Yankees

 - Wong is hitting .157 with three doubles and 12 walks.

+- He has not hit a home run in his 40 games this season.

-- In six games this season (15.0%), Wong has picked up an RBI, including two games with multiple runs batted in.
+- Wong has driven in a run in six games this year (15.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.